-The schedule at the right lists all of Butler Library's upcoming workshops for faculty.
+The schedule at the left lists all of Butler Library's upcoming workshops for faculty and staff.

 If you'd like to schedule a workshop that is not listed in our current schedule, use this form to request any workshop from our catalog listed below.

 These workshops are intended for groups.
 If you'd like one-on-one assistance, please use our Research Appointment Request Form.

 You can request any of the workshops below.